Royal Cricketers Arms Inn: Heritage listing

 The Cricketers Arms Hotel is a place of State significance for its historical values and of local significance for its aesthetic, creative and associational values.
 The place is rare as an example of a mid-Victorian country hotel in the Sydney area but also for its context and setting that retain much of the character of the area and remain largely unaltered over the last 100 years.

-The place has the ability to demonstrate the State Historical Themes of land Tenure, development (and failure) of Townships, Transport and its role in determining patterns of development, the provision of Utilities as seen in the construction of the Prospect Reservoir, the development of Commerce in early settlements sand the role of Individuals in the settlement of Western Sydney.
+The place has the ability to demonstrate the State Historical Themes of land Tenure, development (and failure) of Townships, Transport and its role in determining patterns of development, the provision of Utilities as seen in the construction of the Prospect Reservoir, the development of Commerce in early settlements and the role of Individuals in the settlement of Western Sydney.

 The site and buildings are powerful invocations of early western Sydney and its development.

 Royal Cricketers Arms Inn was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Cricketers Arms Hotel is one of a small group of surviving structures in the Prospect area, one of the earliest settlements west of Parramatta.
 The other notable buildings are St. Bartholomew's Anglican Church (1841), the structures related to the late 19th Century reservoir and the former Prospect Post Office.

 Prospect is significant for its associations with early exploration, the first sub-division of land in the district and associations with significant early settlers and landholders.